Is there anything better than a tasty pumpkin recipe?! Nope! Fall is here and it’s time to enjoy all things pumpkin.

 Pumpkin smoothies are some of the best smoothies I’ve made.
-I have this pumpkin pie smoothie recipe on my blog that tastes like a drinkable pumpkin pie.
+I have this pumpkin pie smoothie that legit tastes like a drinkable pumpkin pie.
 It’s SO good!
 An insider tip: add some cold brew coffee to this recipe for an extra energy boost and pumpkin spice latte vibes.
 It’s soo good!

 Protein Pumpkin Oatmeal with Egg Whites – This oatmeal is so fluffy and creamy… thanks to the egg whites!
 I love the protein punch this pumpkin oatmeal recipe packs.